f4z3r/f4z3r.github.io/content/the-tortoise-and-the-hare-do-ai-agents-really-help.md

 started adding commits with emojis in the title.
 This goes to show that these AIs are probably not trained much on professional projects.

+{{ figure(src="/img/ai-agents/coderabbitai-commit-emoji.png",
+          caption="CodeRabbitAI not only breaking conventional commits but introducing emojis...", caption_style="font-weight: bold; font-style: italic;",
+          style="border-radius: 8px;") }}

 After that first disaster, with significantly less ambition, I requested it creates a PR to change a small typo.
 CodeRabbitAI informed me that it created a branch with the changes included, but that it was not capable of creating pull requests.
-This chocked me, considering it had created its first disaster PR no 10 minutes before.
+This shocked me, considering it had created its first disaster PR no 10 minutes before.

 {{ image(src="/img/ai-agents/correct-typo-second-pr.png",